-- i) With the exception of any championship open to members of the organising club and identified solely by the names of the clubs, the status or title of "championship" may not be used in respect of any competition or series unless MSA shall first have approved the use of the title and regulations governing the proposed championship. - Applications for all proposals that MSA institute a championship, challenge, series, cup, trophy, etc. must be fully motivated and be accompanied by full particulars of the prize money, awards and trophies to be offered, together with the proposed championship challenge, series, cup or trophy regulations in draft form, and particulars of any proposed sponsorship/s, to be submitted as follows:
+- i) With the exception of any championship open to members of the organising club and identified solely by the names of the clubs, the status or title of "championship" may not be used in respect of any competition or series unless MSA shall first have approved the use of the title and regulations governing the proposed championship. - ii) Applications for all proposals that MSA institute a new championship, challenge, series, cup, trophy, etc. must be fully motivated and be accompanied by full particulars of the prize money, awards and trophies to be offered, together with the proposed championship challenge, series, cup or trophy regulations in draft form, and particulars of any proposed sponsorship/s, to be submitted as follows:

-In respect of regional championships, namely where the scope of the championship is confined to one of the under-mentioned areas: Northern Regions (Gauteng, Mpumalanga, North West, Northern Province) Western Cape Kwazulu-Natal Eastern Cape / Border Free State / Northern Cape
+In respect of regional championships, namely where the scope of the championship is confined to one of the under-mentioned areas:

+Northern Regions (Gauteng, Mpumalanga, North West, Limpopo)

+Western Cape

+Kwazulu-Natal

+Eastern Cape / Border

+Free State / Northern Cape

-In respect of national championships and those embracing more than one of the abovementioned regional areas (refer also to Art.
-3 - New Categories - of Appendix "R"): The Chief Executive Officer, who shall refer all such applications to the MSA Board of Directors.
+In respect of applications for new national championships these shall be addressed to the Chief Executive Officer, who shall refer all such applications to the MSA Board of Directors.

-- iii) The MSA regional committees will consider all applications for regional championships, and will thereafter submit them with their recommendations to the relevant MSA Commission, which will be responsible for final approval. - iv) A championship is defined as a series of events for which the final awards are dependent upon the results of more than one competition or meeting save that a single meeting consisting of heats and final/s for the championship competitions may be approved by MSA as a championship.
+- iii) The MSA regional committees will consider all applications for regional championships, and will thereafter submit them with their recommendations to the relevant MSA Commission/Working Group, which will be responsible for final approval. - iv) A championship is defined as a series of events for which the final awards are dependent upon the results of more than one competition or meeting save that a single meeting consisting of heats and final/s for the championship competitions may be approved by MSA as a championship.